Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Stanford and its opponents have gone over the current 48-point total in five of seven games this season.
+- Stanford's games this season have gone over 47.5 points five of seven times.

-- In 50% of Washington's games this season (3/6), the teams combined to score more than Saturday's over/under of 48.
+- So far this season, 50% of Washington's games (3/6) have had more combined points than Saturday's total of 47.5.

-- The two teams combine to average 49.7 points per game, 1.7 more than the total in this contest.
+- The combined points per game average of the two teams, 49.7, is 2.2 points greater than Saturday's over/under.

-- The 47.7 combined points per game that these two squads have allowed this season are 0.3 fewer than the 48 total in this contest.
+- The 47.7 points per game these two squads have surrendered to opponents this season are 0.2 more than the 47.5 over/under in this contest.

-- The average total in Cardinal games this season is 54.2, 6.2 points more than Saturday's total of 48.
+- The Cardinal and their opponents have scored an average of 54.2 points per game in 2021, 6.7 more than Saturday's total.

-- The 48-point total for this game is 4.0 points below the 52.0 points per game average total in Huskies games this season.
+- In 2021, games involving the Huskies have averaged a total of 52 points, 4.5 more than the set over/under in this contest.

 Stanford Stats and Trends

-- Stanford is 3-2 against the spread and 3-2 overall this season when the team puts up more than 19.7 points.
+- When Stanford puts up more than 19.7 points, it is 3-2 against the spread and 3-2 overall.

-- Stanford is 3-3 against the spread and 3-3 overall when the team amasses more than 333.4 yards.
+- In games that Stanford totals more than 333.4 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Cardinal have seven giveaways this season, while the Huskies have 10 takeaways .

 - Find the latest spread and moneyline odds for Stanford at SISportsbook.